(Full information below, or visit my dedicated editing services site here)

 It’s tempting to skip having one’s work professionally edited.
 And yet, whether you’re a business owner or an author looking to self-publish, the edit/copyedit is a vital step.
 Without it, you risk missing your mark; at worst, you can come off looking ignorant and incompetent.

-Editing breaks down into several levels, although there can be a lot of overlap.
+Editing breaks down into several levels, (see below) although there can be a lot of overlap.
 Different editors will have different processes, especially with DE (developmental editing).

-Line Editing: a more detailed and intensive edit whose aim is to improve the flow, pacing, polish, and overall readability of the work.
+Line Editing: a still more granular edit whose aim is to improve the flow, pacing, polish, and overall readability of the work.
 Line editing addresses, among much else, dialogue, style, grammar, tense, and syntax issues.
 The editor responsible for this stage will typically help with revising and rewording sentences and paragraphs that need improvement.

 Proofreading: strictly limited to checking spelling, punctuation, capitalization, grammar, verb tense, and consistency in formatting.
 Proofreading is usually the final step before a document goes to print.

 In traditional publishing, each of the above is a separate process.
-But since the cost of these several editing passes can be prohibitive for an indie author, what most indies require is an editor with multiple skills capable of giving them the best result in a single, detailed edit.
-This is what I refer to as the Single Edit Solution (see below).
+But since the cost of these several editing passes can be prohibitive for an indie author, what most indies require is an experienced editor with multiple skills who is capable of giving them the best result in a single, detailed edit.
+This is what I refer to as the Single Edit Solution.

 Many people offering author services don’t publish rates, arguing that competition should be based on quality, not price.
-I wholeheartedly agree with that; but I also believe in transparency, and not wasting people’s time.
-My prices, which compare very favourably with industry standard rates, are as follows:
+I wholeheartedly agree with that, but I also believe in transparency and not wasting people’s time.
+My prices, which compare very favorably with industry standard rates, are as follows:

-General/comprehensive editing: 2c/word and up* ($50 job minimum)
+Proofreading: 2c/word and up depending on material ($100 job minimum)

 *In the case of all edit/proofreading jobs over 10,000 words, I’ll need to see the entire ms. to determine the degree of work involved and quote a firm price.
 In the case of full novels (over 60k words), I provide you with a free edited sample of the first 2,500 words.
-If you like my work and the price is acceptable, terms are 50% on commission and full balance on delivery.
+If you like my work and the price is acceptable, terms are 50% on commission and full balance on completion.